mpatric3/assignment04_NewYork/readme.md

 Design Artist: Ana Vaquera

 Coder: Meghan Patrick
-	Created database "NewYork" in bluehost with user "Newyor" with full access.
+	Created MySQL database "NewYork" in bluehost with user "Newyor" with full access.
+Created HTML form using PHP to write POST data to the database.

+	Installed jquery slider and ensured functionality by reformatting images.

+	Ensured website meets web standards with validation.